BlaqueDevs/se-assignment-day-4-software-project-management-ericKamwana/README.md

 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+The waterfall methodology is usually sequential and linear approach to software development, whereas the agile methodology is iterative and incremental.
+Advantage of Agile are:
+a) Prompt reaction to modifications
+b) Frequent client input
+c) Ongoing software product testing
+d) Early software delivery
+Disadvantages of agile are:
+a) A decrease in predictability
+b) Requires significant client participation Advantages of waterfall methodology:
+a) It tends to have a clear documentation and structure
+b) It is easy to manage.
+Disadvantages of waterfall methodology:
+a) There is limited client participation
+b) it is usually difficult to accomodate changes.
+c) Testing is often done late in the development process.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile methodology is more beneficial to projects with changing specifications, projects with high level of innovation and high consumer involvement.
+For example a start-up company or software.
+Waterfall methodology entails projects that have clear specifications, and fixed scope.
+For example an already exisiting e-commerce platform such as Amazon.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Some of the methods for ensuring quality assurance throughout a software project include:
+a) Verify that your system satisfies the requirements by testing it in various scenarios.
+b) Performing unit, integration and other tests using testing tools.
+c) Reviewing code frequently with team members to find and address any possible problems.
+Some of the significance of maintaining high standards include:
+a) It surpasses consumers'expectations, increasing their level of satisfaction and product trust.
+b) A strong and dependable software is usually produced.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Defining the projects scope plays a fundamental role in facilitating better planning and allocation by calculating the time, money, and manpower required.
 Early on in the project, a clearly defined scope aids in identifying possible risks and difficulties.
 Having a clear scope makes it easier to monitor project performance and make necessary modifications to stay on course.
 A work breakdown structure is a method for dividing a project into smaller, easier-to-manage components.
 This facilitates the process of organizing scheduling, and monitoring all necessary tasks.
 Work breakdown structure (WBS) is helpful because it makes it possible to clearly assign roles and accountability to each team  member by segmenting the project into smaller parts.